redpanda-data/connect/website/docs/components/inputs/sequence.md

 ### `sharded_join.iterations`

 The total number of iterations (shards), increasing this number will increase the overall time taken to process the data, but reduces the memory used in the process.
-A rough estimate for how large this should be is the total size of the data being consumed divided by the amount of available memory, multiplied by a factor of ten in order to provide a safe margin.
+The real memory usage required is significantly higher than the real size of the data and therefore the number of iterations should be at least an order of magnitude higher than the available memory divided by the overall size of the dataset.

 Type: `number`
 Default: `0`

-### `sharded_join.id_field`
+### `sharded_join.id_path`

-A common identifier field used to join messages from fragmented datasets.
+A [dot path](/docs/configuration/field_paths) that points to a common field within messages of each fragmented data set and can be used to join them.
 Messages that are not structured or are missing this field will be dropped.

 Type: `string`